 The rules above require expressions be of the exact syntactic forms specified in order to be processed as contextually typed constructs.
-For example, given the declaration of the variable 'f' above, the assignment f = s => s.toLowerCase();

-causes the function expression to be contextually typed, inferring the String primitive type for 's'.
-However, simply enclosing the construct in parentheses f = (s => s.toLowerCase());
+For example, given the declaration of the variable 'f' above, the assignment causes the function expression to be contextually typed, inferring the String primitive type for 's'.
+However, simply enclosing the construct in parentheses causes the function expression to be processed without a contextual type, now inferring 's' and the result of the function to be of type Any as no type annotations are present.

+'''

+f = (s => s.toLowerCase());

+'''